 Bring your binoculars because the only thing better than the picturesque coastlines are the animals that inhabit it.
 The inside passage is home to breaching humpback and orca whales, playful porpoises and roaring sea lions.
 Step on land for larger than life caribou, grizzly bears, and majestic bald eagles sightings.
 For closer observation opportunities, schedule a trip to the Alaskan Wildlife Conservation Center.

 Old culture and fascinating pasts intertwine the quaint towns of Alaska.
 Take the Skagway & White Pass Railway tour and see history come alive as you ride an antique train car for sweeping views along the Klondike Highway.
 Explore the traditions of the Tlingit people in the native village of Klukwan, touch towering totem poles in Ketchikan, which hosts the largest collection of totem poles in the world!
 Then end your day with a famous Alaskan salmon bake.
 If you want to stay longer and see more, take advantage of an Alaskan cruisetour, all led by local Alaskan guides!

 Whether you cruise Alaska in May which offers cooler temperatures; June through August where you’ll get to experience the midnight sun; or in September where spectacular changes of color occur in the Arctic tundra; there is always something to excite!
-Combine that with the freedom and flexibility of Freestyle Cruising and you’ll have a vacation as open as the wilderness around you.
+Combine that with the freedom and flexibility of cruising on Norwegian and you’ll have a vacation as open as the wilderness around you.